Yahosh/jquery-gerard/README.md

 # jQuery Gerard

-A simple plugin that allows you to track events in Google Analytics like you're Samuel Gerard.
+A simple plugin that allows you to track events in Google Analytics from data attributes in your markup.

 ## Usage